Education Partnerships

 Graduate Student Leadership Award

 Kerri Lynch is this year's recipient of the prestigious Fry Family Foundation Graduate Leadership Award.
 This is granted to a graduate student who demonstrates outstanding leadership throughout the course of his/her studies, through academic work, professional work placements (if applicable), and community involvement.
-Kerri is a Masters of Science Student in Fisheries Studies who has had a substantive impact on the MI campus in many ways.
+Kerri is a Masters of Science Student in Fisheries Studies who believes, “I don’t consciously mean to be a leader; I don’t go into a new environment with that mindset.
+Often, I just want to understand what is going on and work to achieve whatever goal we are trying for.
+In this way, leadership is collaboration, it involves working as a team to get somewhere together."
+Kerri is a part of the Marine Institute Graduate Students Society as the Seminar Coordinator.
+She is from Toronto, ON.

 Vice President’s Excellence in Leadership Award